Li Xiaojiang: Philosophy

-Li argues from a Marxist perspective that history had three stages of theorizing about women.
+Li argued from a Marxist perspective that history had three stages of theorizing about women.

 The first is "Bourgeois Feminist Theory", which was the Paris Commune scene and the middle-class Feminist Rights Movement Against Androcentric Traditional Society.

-The second, is The Proletarian Women's Movement which stretched from the Commune period to the second World War.
+The second is The Proletarian Women's Movement which stretched from the Commune period to the Second World War.

 The third and final is the revival of the global women's movement.
 It is the rise of women's theory in socialist and capitalist countries as women ready themselves for the final battle.

 Li also viewed women's studies and gender studies as two distinct categories.

-Li's differentiation of Chinese feminism and Western feminism is predicated on the cultural norms.
+Li's differentiation of Chinese feminism and Western feminism was predicated on the cultural norms.
 In Chinese culture, it is accepted that gender is a social construct.
-The Chinese words for man and woman both start with the root for human, ren, and from there the male or female character is added, whereas in English, "woman" starts off with "man" as a base.
+The Chinese words for man and woman both start with the root for human, ren, and from there the male or female character is added.

 Using her experiences of interviewing female revolutionaries and ordinary women during the Chinese Communist Party's early years, Li held a seminar at Columbia University about how Marxists and Maoist ideologies promoted political equality for women.
 An example is Chairman Mao's "Women hold up half the sky" quote to promote the idea that women should be considered just as good as men.
 However, in politics and in the employment sector, women did not and do not have as prominent a position as men.
-And, because of China’s political and cultural background, even while Chinese feminists are globally linked, they face different opportunities and challenges from their Western counterparts.
+And, because of China's political and cultural background, even while Chinese feminists are globally linked, they face different opportunities and challenges from their Western counterparts.

 Li Xiaojiang took up an independent feminist viewpoint based on her Marxist background that did not align with the state's position on women's liberation.
-Like many Chinese feminists, Li usually does not call herself a feminist, both because of the state, and to distance her point of view from Western feminism.
-She speaks out against Western feminism, which is not always relevant to Chinese women’s situations.
+Like many Chinese feminists, Li usually did not call herself a feminist, both because of the state, and to distance her point of view from Western feminism.
+She spoke out against Western feminism, which is not always relevant to Chinese women's situations.
 In her opinion, the problems facing Western women and Chinese women were quite different and the solutions found by Western feminism would not work for Chinese feminism.
 The important goal of Western feminism was financial freedom for women.
-Li’s feminist theory believes that an important part of Chinese Feminism is home and family.
-She wants to be able to remain feminine while still being equal to men.
+Li's feminist theory believes that an important part of Chinese Feminism is home and family.
+She wanted to be able to remain feminine while still being equal to men.
 Her vision of feminism largely involves personal fulfilment which cannot be given to you from the outside.